Bob Starr (wrestler): World Championship Wrestling (1991–1995)

 Though primarily used as a preliminary wrestler, there were several occasions in which he had a memorable role.
 On April 20, 1994, in his match against WCW International World Champion Sting at Atlanta's Center Stage Theatre, he was pinned in 36 seconds following a Stinger Splash.
-Afterwards, in a rare show of sportsmanship, the champion helped Starr to his feet.
+Afterward, in a rare show of sportsmanship, the champion helped Starr to his feet.
 Starr would also occasionally team with Ricky Santana, most notably, in matches against Brad & Scott Armstrong and The Nasty Boys later in the year.
 The following year, he and Scott D'Amore took on Big Van Vader in a handicap match.

 Starr made notable appearances on other WCW programs such as WCW Worldwide and WCW Pro.
 On February 21, 1995, in a match later aired on WCW Pro, he and Dave Young wrestled Stars and Stripes (Marcus Alexander Bagwell & the Patriot) in front of 1,800 fans at the sold-out Georgia Mountains Center in Gainesville, Georgia.
 That summer, he also received title shots for the WCW World Television Championship; on May 3, 1995, he wrestled Arn Anderson at Disney-MGM Studios (WCW Worldwide) and The Renegade (WCW Pro) at the Macon Coliseum on June 26, 1995.
 Subsequent returns to WCW Pro between 1995 and 1997 saw Starr wrestle Jushin Thunder Liger, Scott Norton, and Chavo Guerrero Jr. He also appeared on the short-lived WCW Prime in matches against The Renegade, One Man Gang, The Shark, The Nasty Boys, and The Blue Bloods ("Lord" Steven Regal and "Earl" Robert Eaton).

 Mid-Eastern Wrestling Federation (1996–1998)

-Still a top contender in the MEWF, Starr wrestled stars such as Mad Dog O'Malley, "Superfly" Jimmy Snuka, Abuddah Singh, and Pat Patterson Jr. on MEWF's weekly television show during 1996.
+Still a top contender in the MEWF, Starr wrestled stars such as Mad Dog O'Malley, "Superfly" Jimmy Snuka, Abuddah Singh, and Pat Patterson Jr. on MEWF's weekly television show in 1996.
 He also briefly formed a tag team with Cat Burglar, teaming up to take on Darkside (Glen Osbourne and Rockin' Rebel) in Baltimore on August 11, 1996, and feuded his old tag team partner Lucifer.

 On February 1, 1997, following the death of Neil Superior, Starr wrestled John Rambo for the vacant NWL Heavyweight Championship but failed to win the title.
 In March, Starr wrestled both Raven and Hollywood Nova from Extreme Championship Wrestling as well as teaming with Julio Sanchez against Mark Shrader and Devon Storm on June 1, 1997.
 Four months later, he lost to Joey Maggs in a match for the vacant MEWF Mid-Atlantic Heavyweight Championship.
 Starr began teaming with Joe Thunder and together defeated Marvelous Inc. (Jimmy Jannetty and Ramblin Rich Myers) for the MEWF Tag Team Championship in Baltimore on September 18, 1998, but lost the titles a few weeks later to The Bad Crew (Bad Crew #1 & Bad Crew #2).